i3-Market-V2-Public-Repository/SP3-DAMCC-TokenizationTreasuryApi-/README.md

   }
 }
 ```
-2. The next step is to deploy the transaction of adding the marketplace to Besu.
-To do that you must use the endpoint for deploying a signed transaction but firstly you need to sing it using the i3-market Wallet.
-Use the ```indetities/{did}/sing``` endpoint by pasting the transaction object.
-When you sing it successfully use the signature to the deployment endpoint of the tokenization service [/transactions/deploy-transaction-transaction](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_transactions_deploy_signed_transaction).
+2. The next step is to deploy the obtained transaction.
+To do that you firstly need to sign the transaction using the i3-market Wallet.
+Once you get the signed raw transaction you can call the deployment endpoint of the tokenization service [/transactions/deploy-transaction-transaction](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_transactions_deploy_signed_transaction).
 The response of the request should be a long transaction object with information about the transaction.
-After that you successfully deployed a transaction to the blockchain and a **new marketplace was added**.
+Completed successfully the operation the **new marketplace is added**.
-3. When you have an already registered marketplace you can use the other endpoints to exchange tokens with fiat money and the opposite.
-One way to do that is to use the exchange-in endpoint to exchange money for tokens.
+3. Now the Marketplace can exchange tokens for fiat money with a Data Consumer.
+More specifically, it has to call the exchange-in method once it get the fiat money from the user.
-For using [/transactions/exchange-in](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_transactions_exchange_in) you need to specify in the request body the ```senderAddress``` which should be a registered markeplace, a ```userAddress``` and the ```tokens``` that you want to exchange.
+In the [/transactions/exchange-in](http://localhost:3001/api-docs/#/TokenizerController/post_api_v1_treasury_transactions_exchange_in) API request body you need to specify the ```senderAddress``` which should be the registered markeplace, a ```dataConsumer``` and the ```tokens``` that you want to exchange.
 The successful response is again a transaction object.
-4. To deploy this transaction now to Besu and complete the exchange you must follow again **step 2**.
+4. To deploy this transaction to Besu and complete the exchange you must follow again **step 2**.
 5. If you want to check if the transaction was completed you can also check the balance of the address you have used.
 The [/balances/{address}](http://localhost:3001/api-docs/#/TokenizerController/get_api_v1_treasury_balances__address_) endpoint should return the new balance after the exchange.

 ## How to build, install, or deploy it